Poranny/MathTransformer/README.md

 Language model implementing a HuggingFace transformer to deduce and solve math equations from natural language.

 Input: natural language
-Output: structurized json, solveable by SymPy
+Output: structurized json, solvable by SymPy